 Ten years later...

-Arwen leaned against one of the pillars and remained in the shadows as she gazed out at her husband on the balcony.
+Arwen stood leaned against one of the pillars and remained in the shadows as she gazed out at her husband on the balcony.
 Aragorn was walking to and fro while gently rocking the small bundle in his arms that was making small noises of excitement every other second.
 As he walked, the king spoke of the great adventures of Frodo and the fellowship and now and again turned to the rising sun on the horizon to gaze northwards.

 "You underestimate Eldarion, my love," Aragorn said and his voice danced with laughter.

-"I can't believe my fortune," the queen murmured.
+"I cannot believe my fortune," Arwen murmured.

 "You?"
 Aragorn asked and his voice had a hint of irony in it.
 "You married an exiled ranger while I married the daughter of a high-born lord.
 Certainly, my choice must have been better than yours."

-Arwen nodded and leaned back against his chest as she gazed out at the hopeful sun.
-"And yet, when I look back at our path and at what brought us here, I find it is clear things could not have happened any other way.
-You and I were always meant to be together in this bliss."
+Arwen kissed his cheek and then moved to stand before him again, wrapping his arms safely around her once more.
+She leaned back against his chest as she gazed out at the hopeful sun climbing up from the horizon.
+"I shared those concerns once, as you well remember...
+And yet, when I look back at our path and at what brought us here, I find it is clear things could not have happened any other way.
+You and I were always meant to be here together."

 "How can you be so certain, my love?"

-"Because, my lord, we are eternally bound."
+"Because, Aragorn, we are eternally bound."

-Thank you for reading!
+Thank you all for reading!